Fifth-sinco/V/README.md

 - Custom embed for REE, RME PRC requirements

 **UPDATE 3-6-2022**
-- Verification system
-  - Coded but not tested
 - Custom reaction roles
   - need to work on json.load (error: needs to be a string or a bytearray not TypeIO)
-- Music command
-  - coded but not tested

 **UPDATE 5-26-2022**
 1. Custom info for engineering students